gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 <details><summary> See Translation! </summary>

-1: I'm feeling super entertained because of this liquid!
+1: I'm feeling funny [in a humor way] because of this liquid!

 2: Same!